Jehovah's Witnesses congregational discipline

 Jehovah's Witnesses employ various levels of congregational discipline as formal controls administered by congregation elders.
-Members who engage in conduct that is considered inappropriate may be counseled privately by elders and congregational responsibilities may be withheld or restricted.
+Members who engage in conduct that is considered inappropriate may be counseled privately by elders, and congregational responsibilities may be withheld or restricted.

-Private hearings involving "serious sin" are performed by formal judicial committees, in which guilt and repentance are determined by a tribunal of elders.
-A variety of controls can be enforced, from reproof and restriction of congregational duties to excommunication, known as disfellowshipping, which includes shunning.
-Individuals who are disfellowshipped may be reinstated after an extended period if they are deemed to demonstrate repentance.
-The practice of disfellowshipping, particularly the shunning of family members, has been criticized by many non-members and ex-members.
+Private hearings involving "serious sin" are performed by formal elder committees, in which guilt and repentance are determined by a tribunal of elders.
+A variety of controls can be enforced, from reproof and restriction of congregational duties to excommunication, which includes shunning.
+Individuals who are removed may be later reinstated if they are deemed to demonstrate repentance.
+The practice of shunning, particularly that of family members, has been criticized by many non-members and ex-members.

 Counsel and guidance

 Personal counsel

 Congregation elders may offer counsel in privileged settings, with the opportunity for the member to confess wrongdoing.
-If counsel is not accepted, congregational responsibilities may be withheld or restricted, and elders may present a talk to the congregation about the type of behavior, without naming the individual.
-This is intended to alert other members already aware of the individual's conduct to limit social interaction with that person.
+If counsel is not accepted, congregational responsibilities may be withheld or restricted.

-Counsel may be given in situations involving actions that are considered inappropriate but are not considered to be of sufficient gravity to necessitate a judicial committee.
+Counsel may be given in situations involving actions that are considered inappropriate but are not considered to be of sufficient gravity to necessitate a committee.
 Counsel may be provided by a mature Witness in addition to self-discipline and family discipline.
 Elders may also give recommendations or warnings to members in non-judicial situations.